shuyiryanchen/shuyiryanchen.github.io/_pages/about.md

 ## News<span id="news"></span>

 - **09/2024**: Awarded with INFORMS Student Scholarship, INFORMS Workshop on Data Science 2024.
 - **09/2024**: Two papers accepted by INFORMS Workshop on Data Science and the Workshop on Data Mining and Design Analysis.
-Preprints will be up, stay tuned!
+Preprints will be up soon, stay tuned!
 - **10/2023**: Our [paper](https://arxiv.org/abs/2306.08210) got accepted by NeurIPS 2023 Workshop on Frontiers.
 - **10/2023**: Our [paper](https://arxiv.org/abs/2310.14687) got accepted by EMNLP 2023.